 25 Aug Business Communication Standards – Common Email Etiquette

-If you are like most, you may not have had a comprehensive training on email etiquette.
-For many business professionals, becoming a master email communicator, comes as a trial and error process.
-With innovative and online business development programs like SelfLink, you can quickly review key business etiquette strategies to avoid common email mistakes.
+If you are like most, you may not have had comprehensive training on email etiquette.
+For many business professionals, becoming a master email communicator comes as a trial-and-error process.
+With innovative and online business development programs like First Impressions Count, you can quickly review key business etiquette strategies to avoid common email mistakes.
 The business communication coaches that created SelfLink recommend following these three email communication techniques.

 - Use complete sentences.
 You may have grown accustomed to short acronyms like “brb”, “lol”, or even “ttyl”.
 These should be avoided in all email communications, especially emails being sent outside of the company or to people within the company that you do not know personally.
 Keep in mind that email is a type of formal written communication and is a direct illustration of your ability to convey ideas and information clearly.
 This also extends to the subject line.
 Select an appropriate and descriptive subject line so the receiver has a general idea of what the body of the email will contain.
 Have a professional email greeting such as “Hello” or “Good morning” and a professional closing and signature.
 Avoid using more conversational words and phrases like “Hey”, “What’s up”, “See ya later”, etc.

 - Proofread all of your email correspondence.
 Remember your communication, in all forms, represents you and is a reflection of your work as a business professional.
 Whether it is an email to a client, a co-worker, or to your supervisor, take time before you send to read the email.
 Check for typos, grammar, and tone.
 Emails, like text messages, are very subjective.
 What you may have intended could be very different from how your message was received and interpreted.
 If you are ever concerned about your tone or think it will be misunderstood, have a colleague read your email and provide feedback.